milanglacier/yarepl.nvim/README.md

 # yarepl.nvim

-Yet Another REPL is a flexible REPL / TUI App management tool that supports multiple paradigms for interacting with tui-apps\*.
+Yet Another REPL is a flexible REPL / CLI App management tool that supports multiple paradigms for interacting with them.
 This plugin also works with project-level config and tmux, and includes native dot-repeat without requiring vim-repeat.

 Flexibility and parallelism are core priorities.
-With yarepl.nvim, you can effortlessly interact with multiple TUI Apps through various paradigms:
+With yarepl.nvim, you can effortlessly interact with multiple CLI Apps through various paradigms:

-- Send text from multiple buffers (same or different file types) to a single TUI App.
+- Send text from multiple buffers (same or different file types) to a single REPL / CLI App.
-- Send text from a single buffer to multiple TUI Apps (same program or different)
+- Send text from a single buffer to multiple CLI Apps (same program or different)
-- Attach a buffer to a dedicated TUI Apps
+- Attach a buffer to a dedicated CLI Apps

-\*: TUI APPs refers to both REPLs and other TUI Apps collectively.

 The plugin features integration with `aider.chat` and `OpenAI Codex CLI`, and provides convenient code cell text object definitions.
 Choose your preferred